 The mean time to repair is an IT KPI that is measured calculating the time between the start of an incident and the moment it is resolved.
 It includes the diagnostic time, fixing time, alignment, calibration, test, and wait time to get back to production.
 It is a reliable performance IT metric since it measures how good a team is at facing, responding and repairing a problem.
 Our IT KPI examples aside organize the different time to repair according to their nature (DNS issues, hardware failure, ...) and the time they need to be troubleshot: that way, you not only know where you should assign more staff to address the issues, but also how long it takes on average to do so.
 That is important for planning ahead.Performance Indicators

-By knowing which issues appear and for how long, you can better develop standard processes and strategies to tackle them as they happen, and benchmark over time the evolution.Relevant Showcase Dashboard
+By knowing which issues appear and for how long, you can better develop standard processes and an efficient strategy to tackle them as they happen, and benchmark over time the evolution.Relevant Showcase Dashboard

 The lowest the percentage, the better, since it means that you have more issues solved than not.Relevant Showcase Dashboard